Written by Dr. Emily R. Thornton, PhD, LCADC , Last Updated: November 7, 2025

 An Associate Degree Delivers the Exact Blend of Skills You Need to Be a California Addiction Counselor

-Selecting a degree that has the stamp of approval of one of those three organizations pretty well ensures that you are going to get a very similar kind of education in substance abuse counseling regardless of the school you attend.
+Selecting a degree that has the stamp of approval of one of those three organizations pretty well ensures that you’re going to get a very similar kind of education in substance abuse counseling, regardless of the school you attend.
 The essential requirements for certification are very similar when it comes to education.

 That means you can expect coursework in subjects such as:

-- Substance Use Disorders and Society - Concepts of abuse, dysfunction, enablement, and impact all exist within a larger world for substance use disorder counselors.
-They get coursework that helps outline the social issues around addiction and explore the overall human services system put in place to help manage it.
+- Substance Use Disorders and Society – Concepts of abuse, dysfunction, enablement, and impact all exist within a larger world for substance use disorder counselors.
+They get coursework that outlines the social issues surrounding addiction and explores the overall human services system designed to manage it.

-- The Physiological Impacts of Drugs and Alcohol - The pharmacology of dangerous or illicit substances is something that counselors need to be intimately familiar with for assessment, diagnosis, and developing effective treatment plans.
-These classes go into the gritty realities of what substances can do, and how that factors into diagnosis and therapy.
+- The Physiological Impacts of Drugs and Alcohol – The pharmacology of dangerous or illicit substances is something that counselors need to be intimately familiar with for assessment, diagnosis, and developing effective treatment plans.
+These classes go into the gritty realities of what substances can do and how those factors are taken into account in diagnosis and therapy.

-- Intervention, Counseling, and Recovery - The core knowledge of substance abuse education comes through classwork teaching real-world counseling techniques.
-Motivational interviewing, cognitive behavioral therapy, group counseling, family therapy techniques, and more are offered in a range of classes.
+- Intervention, Counseling, and Recovery – The core knowledge of substance abuse education comes through classwork, teaching real-world counseling techniques.
+Motivational interviewing, cognitive-behavioral therapy, group counseling, family therapy techniques, and more are offered across a range of classes.

-- Mental Health and Co-Occuring Disorders in Substance Abuse - One of the trickiest parts about treating addiction is that it rarely shows up alone.
+- Mental Health and Co-Occurring Disorders in Substance Abuse – One of the trickiest parts about treating addiction is that it rarely shows up alone.
 Here you’ll explore whether substance use problems emerge from people attempting to medicate existing mental or physical conditions, or whether those problems emerge from using substances.
-This is one of they key questions substance use disorder counselors look to answer.
+This is one of the key questions substance use disorder counselors look to answer.

 - Ethical and Legal Considerations in Substance Abuse Counseling – SUD counselors face challenging ethical situations every day on the job.
 So the official training for the position includes plenty of examples, tools, and regulatory obligations regarding how to handle everything from patient confidentiality to suicide prevention.